triozer/advent-of-code/blog/docs/day-05.md

 ## Conclusion

 This one was a bit trickier due to the parsing of the instructions.
-Once the parsing done, it was easy to relay on [`ArrayDeque`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/) as the data structure for the container.
+Once the parsing done, it was easy to rely on [`ArrayDeque`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/) as the data structure for the container.